Brunch & Batter

 • 1 9-inch springform pan or equivalent-sized pan

-• 1 handheld mixer or stand mixer
+• 1 handheld mixer fitted with the paddle attachment or stand mixer

 Ingredients